 Fun fact: Fentanyl is a Schedule II drug.
 So, apparently, it's considered less dangerous than the edible you took to sleep better.

-It’s hard to believe that in 2025, cannabis remains federally illegal—despite being legal in half the country and recommended by doctors for a range of conditions.
-The Department of Health and Human Services (HHS) released a 252-page study showing its medical benefits.
-Which makes no sense, considering Schedule I drugs are defined as having none.
-Something doesn’t add up.
+It’s hard to believe that in 2025, cannabis remains federally illegal—despite being legal in half the states and recommended by doctors for a range of conditions.
+The Department of Health and Human Services (HHS) released a 252-page study showing its medical benefits, which is a total paradox, considering Schedule I drugs are legally defined as having no accepted medical use.
+Clearly, something doesn’t add up.

 Bottom line: every dollar not spent on legal, regulated cannabis is a dollar spent fueling the illicit market.
 People are going to use cannabis.
 Let’s at least protect them when they do.
 Studies show regulated markets reduce teen use.
 Why?
 Try buying cannabis at a dispensary without ID.
 Good luck.